Skatteetaten/aurora-gradle-plugin/README.md

 The Aurora plugin will react to spring cloud contract plugin and add dependencies from the bom as well as configure the correct packe with base class and test framework.

+### Versions plugin from ben-manes
+This plugin is configured to ignore snapshots, releases, miletones aso.
+The report will be generated in json.

 ### Config Overview